-- Dangan Ronpa: The Big Bad, a very talented despair Nightmare Fetishist, sets up a Closed Circle where some students are manipulated into murdering each other or become prisoners forever.
+- Danganronpa: Trigger Happy Havoc: The Big Bad, a Nightmare Fetishist for the concept of despair, sets up a Closed Circle where some students are manipulated into murdering each other or become prisoners forever.
 Their plan works as always, but they cannot understand that every student that survives becomes more difficult to manipulate and they Can't Catch Up with the hero: The Mole they planted makes a Heroic Sacrifice and becomes a Doomed Moral Victor.
 The Big Bad tries to kill the Amateur Sleuth and blame the Great Detective, causing the Amateur Sleuth to become a Messianic Archetype.
-In the Final Battle, they try again to ge every survivor to betray the Messianic Archetype, incapable of realizing that this works only once and they would not do it a second time.
+In the Final Battle, they try again to get every survivor to betray the Messianic Archetype, incapable of realizing that this works only once and they would not do it a second time.
 Even when the Big Bad still manages to control the situation, and they could easily retire and learn from their errors to torture their prisoners later, they cannot conceive that idea, so they prefer to destroy themselves because they are a Nightmare Fetishist for their own despair.

 - In the X-Men animated series, this accidentally sets off the "Beyond Good and Evil" four-partner.
 Cable attacks Apocalypse's stronghold in 3999 AD, but the immortal genocidal warlord lures him into a trap to steal his enemy's time portal device, and prepares to execute Cable.
 He taunts Apocalypse that there will always be those who oppose his plans and that he can never truly win.
 Apocalypse ponders it for a moment, and acknowledges that he has been fighting the "inferior beings" for many thousands of years and still hasn't won, despairing that he might be stuck like this for all eternity like Sisyphus of Greek myth.
-Then he uses his new powers and inadvertently ends up in Axis of Time, the very nexus of all timelines, where he can undo everything to recreate it according to his own design.
+Then he uses his new powers and inadvertently ends up in the Axis of Time, the very nexus of all timelines, where he can undo everything to recreate it according to his own design.
 And he still fails.